 Student speaker Hayden D. Lester, of Jersey Shore.
 Lester received the President’s Award for leadership and service to the college.

-Nate Lyon (right), a 2020 welding graduate, accepts congratulations from Reed.
+Nate Lyon (right), a 2020 welding technology and welding & fabrication engineering technology graduate, receives congratulations from Reed.
 Lyon received the Alumni Humanitarian Award.

 State Sen. Gene Yaw, chair of the college’s Board of Directors, authorizes the conferral of degrees and certificates.